trillek-team/trillek-computer/README.md

 SUMMARY
 ------

-- 32 bit RISC like CPU.
+- 32 bit address space.
 - I/O devices are memory mapped.
 - 128 KiB + 64Kib of ROM as base configuration.
 RAM expandable in chunks of 128KiB.
 - Motherboard includes a Speaker, Clock and a *Timer* devices.
 - To 32 devices via expansion bus.
 - Hardware Enumeration, but not hot plug-in of devices.
-- Devices can be configured via physical *jumper*.
+- Devices can be configured via physical *jumper* (switchs).
 These jumpers can be read from the software to allow some basic Plug & Play.